Texas cichlid: Louisiana

 "They will eat just about anything ...
 I know one guy who catches them with French fries ... pieces of a hot dog and pieces of canned corn."

-Despite these efforts, there is practically no chance of eradicating this fish from New Orleans' waters, mainly because of its quick mating cycle.
+Despite these efforts, practically no chance exists for eradicating this fish from New Orleans' waters, mainly because of its short mating cycle.

 As a sportfish and foodfish

-Texas cichlids have been deliberately and accidentally introduced into the wild throughout the subtropical southern United States from Texas to Florida (where water temperatures rarely dip below 48 F, where they have flourished, and are often caught incidentally when fishing for sunfish and other panfish.
+Texas cichlids have been deliberately and accidentally introduced into the wild throughout the subtropical southern United States from Texas to Florida (where water temperatures rarely dip below 48 F, where they have flourished and are often caught incidentally when fishing for sunfish and other panfish.

-Most anglers outside South and Central Texas do not recognize the fish and they are released, however these fish are considered invasives and should be destroyed if caught outside their natural range.
-They are regularly targeted in both South Texas, where they are known as "Rio Grande cichlid" and Northern Mexico, where they are known as "Mojarra de Norte".
-Lake Guerrero, Tamaulipas, is recognized for its excellent largemouth bass fishing (another often-invasive species); there, the locals consider the Texas cichlid to be the best eating fish in the lake.
+Most anglers outside South and Central Texas do not recognize the fish, so they are released, but these fish are considered invasives and should be destroyed if caught outside their natural range.
+They are regularly targeted in both South Texas, where they are known as "Rio Grande cichlid" and northern Mexico, where they are known as mojarra de norte.
+Lake Guerrero, Tamaulipas, is recognized for its excellent largemouth bass fishing (another often-invasive species); there, the locals consider the Texas cichlid to be the best-eating fish in the lake.
 Texas cichlids taste similar to commercially raised tilapia, an African cichlid species to which they are distantly related.

-The fish is caught on light tackle with small hooks (#4 to #8) like that used for other panfish, with live crickets making excellent bait, however they will strike a wide variety of baits.
+The fish is caught on light tackle with small hooks (#4 to #8) like those used for other panfish, with live crickets making excellent bait, but they strike a wide variety of baits.
 They fight similarly to bluegill sunfish, making tight circles and then darting off in a broadsided run.
-Average size of adult fish in the wild is 5–6 inches, and 1 pounds, with 2 pounds not being uncommon.
+Average size of adult fish in the wild is 5–6 inches, and 1 pound, with 2 pounds not being uncommon.